About Carroll University's Education Program

 What types of experiences will I have in classrooms?

 Throughout the program, candidates will be provided numerous opportunities to work with learners.
-Prior to student teaching, students will spend 100+ hours in classrooms.
+Prior to student teaching, students will spend 80 hours in classrooms through two formal field experiences.
+Many of our methods courses also include embedded field experiences so you can make theory to practice connections as you learn the art of teaching.

 Yes, all of our programs are approved by the State of Wisconsin.
 Visit the Department of Public Instruction website to view the Carroll University Wisconsin Educator Preparation Program Report.